 Turns out, everyone loves it!
 In Miami, they think it’s a Gucci jacket.

 Almost everywhere I’ve traveled recently in my red Queen’s Guard coat, the people think IT’s something different.
-In Las Vegas, people stopped me walking through the SLS casino to ask questions as if I were a monkey aka. their employees.
+In Las Vegas, people stopped me walking through the SLS casino to ask questions like a monkey, aka. their employees.
 On my recent trip to Venice, Italy, people thought I was dressed up for Carnevale.